webpagepro/react-inbox/README.md

 NOTE: If you try to remove a label from a message that doesn't have that label, there will be no errors

 <b>Unread Message Count</b><br>
-Users can always see the number of unread messages<br>
+Users can always see the number of unread messages

 When a user changes which messages are read / unread<br>
 Then the unread count in the upper right-hand corner is updated<br>